-- Protect your Facebook Page 24/7 from spam, hate speech and inappropriate content by automatically deleting/hiding their comments based on pre-defined keywords.
+- Protect your Facebook Page 24/7: prevent users from posting from spam, hate speech and inappropriate content by automatically deleting/hiding their comments based on pre-defined keywords.

 - Redirect issues requiring urgent attention by notifying designated customer service agents or providing your customers with specific contact information, i.e. relevant email addresses or phone numbers.

 - Gather orders and manage takeouts – check out our automated moderation guide for bars and restaurants for more details.